-New Zealand tax residents pay New Zealand tax on your worldwide income, including income from selling overseas property.
+If you're a New Zealand tax resident, you pay New Zealand tax on your worldwide income, including income from selling overseas property.

-If they're a New Zealand tax resident who earned income selling a property in another country, they may need to pay tax there under that country's tax rules.
+If you're a New Zealand tax resident who earned income selling a property in another country, you may also need to pay tax there under that country's tax rules.

-It is possible to get credit for taxes paid overseas on the same property if a double taxation agreement (DTA) is in place with that country.
+You may be able to get credit for taxes paid overseas on the same property if a double tax agreement (DTA) is in place with that country.

 Overseas property sales also come under the bright-line property rule, where you may need to pay tax if you sell a property within a certain time-frame.

 If this situation applies to you and you need advice, contact your tax advisor.